PrayerfulDrop/presencesync-addon/README.md

 ## Repository contents

-Two Home Assistant add-ons in one repository:
+Two Home Assistant apps in one repository:

 | Add-on | What it is | User-facing? |
 | --- | --- | --- |